 50g (1/2 cup) plain, vegan protein powder (unflavoured) OR collagen powder, see notes

 100–150g (1/3-1/2 cup) pure maple syrup

 105g (1/2 cup) coconut oil, virgin or refined OR 125g (1/2 cup) butter, cubed

 1–2 Tbsp reishi or lions mane mushroom *optional

 1 tsp coconut oil *optional

-- In a large mixing bowl add all the ingredients except the dark chocolate and 1 tsp coconut oil.
+- Add the remaining ingredients (except the dark chocolate and 1 tsp coconut oil).
 Use a wooden spoon and mix together well.
 Once uniform pour into the lined tray.
 Use a rubber spatula to ensure you scrape the entire contents of the bowl into the tray, then spread to make an even layer.

 - To make the optional chocolate layer bang the unopened chocolate bar on the bench to break it into small pieces, then add them to a heat proof bowl with the 1 tsp coconut oil.
 Set bowl over a pot of just simmering water, ensuring the bowl does not touch the boiling water.
 Melt gently over a low flame, stirring throughout.
 Once melted pour onto of the peanut butter layer and set in the fridge for 2+ hours.